Training LLMs for Multi-Step Tool Orchestration with Constrained Data Synthesis and Graduated Rewards: Experiments

 \subsection{Effectiveness of RL Training Environment}

-Before evaluating generalization, we first verify that our cache-based RL environment can effectively improve model performance.
-This requires isolating the effect of the execution environment from confounding factors such as distribution shift between training and test data.

-\paragraph{Oracle Setting.} We design an ``oracle'' experiment where models are trained and evaluated on the \textit{same} 100 queries sampled from ComplexFuncBench.
-This setup eliminates generalization requirements: if the model fails to improve, the issue lies with the RL environment or reward signal rather than data coverage.
-Conversely, substantial improvement validates that the environment provides useful learning signals.
-Note that baseline numbers in this section differ from \Cref{tab:synthetic-data} due to the smaller evaluation set.
+To isolate the effect of the RL environment from distribution shift, we first design an ``oracle'' experiment where models are trained and evaluated on the \textit{same} 100 queries from ComplexFuncBench.
+As shown in \Cref{tab:rl-effectiveness}, both models improve substantially, with gains of 14--17\% in turn accuracy.
+This validates that the cache-based environment and graduated reward provide effective learning signals.
+Note that baseline numbers differ from \Cref{tab:synthetic-data} due to the smaller evaluation set.

-\paragraph{Results.} Both models show substantial improvements through RL training (\Cref{tab:rl-effectiveness}), with gains of 14--17\% in turn accuracy.
-These results demonstrate that our deterministic cache-based environment provides the consistent feedback necessary for effective policy optimization.
-The improvement confirms that the graduated reward design ($R_{\text{atomic}} + R_{\text{orch}}$) successfully guides the model toward correct multi-step orchestration.
-Subsequent experiments (\Cref{tab:synthetic-data,fig:dep-analysis}) evaluate whether these gains generalize to unseen queries.